githubchew/learning_resources_code/project list.md

-all useful projects exercises, will add project links
-currently:
--svelte todo brad
--react scrimba.
+all great exercises i have done !

+- vue 6 projects udemy